-We do offer the standard Short 2-day Inca Trail of course, but here’s an option for those who for a variety of reasons (time constraints, little or no experience on trekking among others) will prefer to do only the first day of the Short 2-day Inca Trail, which has become known as the Machu Picchu 1-day hike in 2017 and for your next 2018 vacation.
+We do offer the standard Short 2-day Inca Trail of course, but here’s an option for those who for a variety of reasons (time constraints, little or no experience on trekking among others) will prefer to do only the first day of the Short 2-day Inca Trail, which has become known as the Machu Picchu 1-day hike for your next 2018 vacation.

 The Short 2-day Inca Trail consists on a hike for the entirety of day 1, and day 2 is the guided tour to the Machu Picchu citadel; for the ones interested in this option called the Machu Picchu 1-day hike, we’re going to describe all the adventures and attractions you can get from the Short 2-day Inca Trail day 1 section only.

 Day 1 only itinerary

 Pick up is very early in the morning at your hotel for a bus ride until the Ollantaytambo train station, traveling along beautiful sights on a very comfortable ride.
 In Ollantaytambo you will board a train until km 104 of the old Cusco city-Machu Picchu railroad.
 The hike begins right there on km 104.

 From km 104 the hike goes until the archaeological Inca site of Chachabamba, passing through the wonderful Andean mountainside and along the Urubamba river, a priceless, majestic landscape.
 The Inca site of Chachabamba displays the amazing Inca building style, and is a quite interesting place to visit, with a complete explanation by our professional guide.